 When I first started blues dancing this was one of the first songs to make an impression on me.
 I listened to it on repeat for weeks.

-Released as a B-side to Tell Mama, it tugs on my heart-strings like few other songs, and is perfect to play in the early hours of the morning.
+Released as a B-side to Tell Mama, it tugs on my heart-strings and is perfect to play in the early hours of the morning.

 Another version of this song that I LOVE.